Mook-as/stackato-doc/admin/server/docker.rst

 the creation of Docker images on each DEA can be done manually.
 On larger clusters, you should set up a `Docker registry
 <http://blog.docker.io/2013/07/how-to-use-your-own-registry/>`__ as a
-central registry for your container tempates.
+central repository for your container tempates.

 1. On the Core node of your cluster, pull the `docker-registry
    <https://index.docker.io/u/samalba/docker-registry/>` image from